groverj3/groverj3.github.io/content/articles/2024-04-20_managing-software-on-a-multiuser-linux-system-update.md

 Rig lets you install R across the system, without depending on your system package manager.
 It also configures R to use the POSIT package manager by default.
 This is exciting because you no longer need to compile R packages.
 Yes, there were ways around this before, but none were very plug and play, and some methods required installing packages for the whole system.
-Running `install.package('package_name)` will default to a binary package and then falling back to compilation if required.
+Running `install.package('package_name')` will default to a binary package and then falling back to compilation if required.

 This solution also defaults to user-specific package libraries.
 So, no need to manage that.